Project Overview

 • Lack of emotional reassurance during stressful health moments

 CareWell simplifies family healthcare by combining booking, tracking, and caregiver-sharing into a single, intuitive experience.
-The redesigned flow focuses on clarity, emotional engagement, and improved usability across mobile and desktop.
+The redesigned flow focuses on clarity, emotional engagement, and enhanced usability across both mobile and desktop platforms.

 Understanding Families’ Needs